Choptank, Maryland

 Choptank is an unincorporated town and census-designated place on the Eastern Shore of Maryland, in Caroline County, Maryland, United States.
 As of the 2010 census it had a population of 129.

 The town was founded in the 17th century.
-It is located on the tidal Choptank River, which flows into Chesapeake Bay.
+It is located on the tidal Choptank River, which flows into the Chesapeake Bay.
 Tradition has it that the name "choptank" was an Anglicization of the Algonquian tshapetank and its namesake tribe.

 The town is located at the southwestern corner of Caroline County on the northeast bank of the Choptank River, just north of where Hunting Creek enters the river from the east.
-The Choptank River flows southwest 11 mi to the city of Cambridge and 25 mi to Chesapeake Bay.
+The Choptank River flows southwest 11 mi to the city of Cambridge and 25 mi to the Chesapeake Bay.
 Choptank Road leads northeast 3 mi to the town of Preston and the nearest state highways, Maryland Routes 16 and 331.